Glenn Kessler (journalist): Washington Post Fact Checker

 The liberal blog Talking Points Memo took Kessler to task for giving Four Pinocchios to a Democratic web petition on Medicare, saying the errors he allegedly made "were not just small misses, but big belly flop misses."
 The Obama White House issued a statement titled "Fact Checking the Fact Checker" after Kessler gave Obama Three Pinocchios for statements he made on the auto industry bailout.
-The Democratic National Committee released a statement denouncing "Kessler’s hyperbolic, over the top fact check of the DNC’s assertion that Mitt Romney supports private Social Security accounts."
+The Democratic National Committee released a statement denouncing "Kessler's hyperbolic, over the top fact check of the DNC's assertion that Mitt Romney supports private Social Security accounts."

-In 2013, Kessler launched an iOS app, titled GlennKessler for iOS, for his column on the App Store.
-The app was created by his son, Hugo Kessler.
-It contained his newest articles and general biographical information.
-The app was updated with a new design for iOS 7 in the fall of 2013.
-In 2014, he released a redesigned version of the app for the iPad and added a Pinocchio Game based on his column and a multitude of video interviews.

 During the 2016 presidential campaign, the comic strip Doonesbury highlighted the vast disparity in Pinocchios given to Donald Trump versus Clinton.
 Kessler also appeared in a segment of The Daily Show about fact-checking Trump.
 "In terms of fact checking, Hillary Clinton is like playing chess with a real pro," he told Jordan Klepper.
-"Fact-checking Donald Trump is like playing checkers, with somebody who’s not very good at it.
-It’s pretty boring.
-His facts are so easily disproved there’s no joy in hunt."
+"Fact-checking Donald Trump is like playing checkers, with somebody who's not very good at it.
+It's pretty boring.
+His facts are so easily disproved there's no joy in hunt."